-- incur additional indebtedness and issue disqualified stock or preferred shares; - pay dividends or make other distributions on, redeem or repurchase our capital stock or make other restricted payments; - · make investments, acquisitions, loans or advances; - incur or create liens: - · transfer or sell certain assets; - · engage in sale and lease back transactions; - declare dividends or make other payments to us; - guarantee indebtedness; - · engage in transactions with affiliates; and - consolidate, merge or transfer all or substantially all of our assets.
+- incur additional indebtedness and issue disqualified stock or preferred shares; - pay dividends or make other distributions on, redeem or repurchase our capital stock or make other restricted payments; - make investments, acquisitions, loans or advances; - incur or create liens; - · transfer or sell certain assets; - engage in sale and lease back transactions; - · declare dividends or make other payments to us; - guarantee indebtedness; - · engage in transactions with affiliates; and - consolidate, merge or transfer all or substantially all of our assets.

 Subject to certain exceptions, the indentures governing our outstanding notes permit us and our restricted subsidiaries to incur additional indebtedness, including secured indebtedness.
-In addition, the indentures contain customary events of default provisions, including a cross-default provision triggered by certain events of default under our senior credit agreement.